boisgera/iot/redis/README.md

 >>> p.subscribe("chat")
 ```

-Wait a little for the subscription to be registered ... then check your
-messages.
-You have received a confirmation!
+Check your messages.
+You have received the confirmation of your subscription!

 ```pycon
 >>> p.get_message()